ttton/frontend-coding-challenge/README.md

 *Additional Challenges* are suggested if you have time and want to show us what you can do.

 ## Basic Goals
-We have a marketing campaign that needs to be produced as an EDM and a stand-alone web page.
+We have a marketing campaign that needs to be produced as an EDM (email) and a stand-alone web page.

 The basic goals are to:

-1. construct an EDM of the campaign
+1. construct an EDM (email) of the campaign
 2. construct a web page of the campaign

 The GitHub repository is located at [StreamCo/frontend-coding-challenge](https://github.com/StreamCo/frontend-coding-challenge), and the assets are located under the directory `/assets`.